Last Updated on May 19, 2022

 Adding these ad extensions won’t cost you anything extra.
 If you add them, they can show up, and you pay for each click like in the case of ads where you don’t use extensions.

-Ad extensions can be categorized as manual and automated.
+Ad extensions can be categorized as manual and dynamic.

 The main difference between the two is that who sets them up.

-Manual extensions have to be set up by you, while Google will add automated extensions automatically (they are turned on by default in Google Ads).
+Manual extensions have to be set up by you, while Google will add dynamic extensions automatically (they are turned on by default in Google Ads).

 Although you are the one setting up manual extensions, Google will determine when to show them.
 The same is true for automated extensions.